greg-js/arch-wiki-md-repo/wiki/_content/Jinzora.md

 ## Troubleshooting

-*   If you cannot get any sound despite all of the above, try testing mpd with another GUI client (Glurp is a nice simple one located in the [glurp](https://www.archlinux.org/packages/?name=glurp)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): package not found]</sup> package.
+*   If you cannot get any sound despite all of the above, try testing mpd with another GUI client (Glurp is a nice simple one located in the [glurp](https://www.archlinux.org/packages/?name=glurp) package.
 Add a track to its playlist and try to play it).
 If you have no sound in this either, you need to further edit `/etc/mpd.conf`.
 Try uncommenting some of the ALSA settings in this file (assuming you use ALSA).

 *   If you know that MPD _is_ working, then try to match up the settings in Jinzora as closely to those in `/etc/mpd.conf` as possible (the settings in Jinzora are accessed from the 4th small green button on the upper left of the 'Slick' interface).